Workplace Mediation Solicitors Essex

-Workplace Mediation
+Workplace Mediation Services

 What Is Workplace Mediation?

-Workplace mediation is a voluntary process, whereby 2 employees who are in dispute work together with a mediator to find a solution to the issues between them.
+Workplace mediation is a voluntary process, whereby two employees who are in dispute work together with a mediator to find a solution to the issues between them.
 Ideally mediation will take place at the early stages of a dispute, but it can be used at any point up to formal legal proceedings, even after a grievance has been filed.

 Mediation is completely confidential – even the employer won’t be told what was said during the process.
 This makes it a safe space for employees to explore their feelings and get to the root cause of the dispute.